openfoodfacts/openfoodfacts-python/REUSE.md

 ### Official applications

-- robotoff : https://github.com/openfoodfacts/robotoff uses this to create the ML system of Open Food Facts
+- Robotoff: https://github.com/openfoodfacts/robotoff uses this to create the ML system of Open Food Facts.

 ### Targets